rajacr/schoolwebsite/README.md

 # Wedding Website
-A beautiful, feature rich, device friendly wedding website.
+A beautiful, feature rich, device friendly website.
 _See [wedding.rampatra.com](http://wedding.rampatra.com/) for a demo.
 Use invite code `271117` to RSVP._

 # Highlights